openhive-network/wax/api.md

 #### Defined in

-wasm/lib/interfaces.ts:97
+wasm/lib/interfaces.ts:101

 ▸ **build**(): [`transaction`](#transaction)

-Returns the proto transaction
+Returns the proto transaction.
+Applies the transaction expiration time.

+Note: Only the first call to either [build](#build) or [sign](#sign) will apply the expiration times (relative or absolute) to ensure validity of all of the signatures

 #### Returns